-Does there need to exist any algorithm that decides whether $w \in \mathcal{L}$ ?
+Does there need to exist any algorithm that decides whether $w \in \mathcal{L}$?

-- The Halting Problem of Turing machines - The Entscheidungsproblem (Is a mathematical statement true?)
+- The Halting Problem of Turing machines - The Entscheidungsproblem (Is a first-order logical statement true?)

-Does there need to exist any algorithm that decides whether $w \in \mathcal{L}$ ?
+Does there need to exist any algorithm that decides whether $w \in \mathcal{L}$?

-- The Halting Problem of Turing machines - The Entscheidungsproblem (Is a mathematical statement true?) - Finding the lowest air fare between two cities (→ Reference)
+- The Halting Problem of Turing machines - The Entscheidungsproblem (Is a first-order logical statement true?) - Finding the lowest air fare between two cities (→ Reference)

-Does there need to exist any algorithm that decides whether $w \in \mathcal{L}$ ?
+Does there need to exist any algorithm that decides whether $w \in \mathcal{L}$?

-- The Halting Problem of Turing machines - The Entscheidungsproblem (Is a mathematical statement true?) - Finding the lowest air fare between two cities (→ Reference) - Deciding syntactic validity of C++ programs ( $\rightarrow$ Reference)
+- The Halting Problem of Turing machines - The Entscheidungsproblem (Is a first-order logical statement true?) - Finding the lowest air fare between two cities (→ Reference) - Deciding syntactic validity of C++ programs (→ Reference)

-Does there need to exist any algorithm that decides whether $w \in \mathcal{L}$ ?
+Does there need to exist any algorithm that decides whether $w \in \mathcal{L}$?

-- The Halting Problem of Turing machines - The Entscheidungsproblem (Is a mathematical statement true?) - Finding the lowest air fare between two cities (→ Reference) - Deciding syntactic validity of C++ programs ( $\rightarrow$ Reference)
+- The Halting Problem of Turing machines - The Entscheidungsproblem (Is a first-order logical statement true?) - Finding the lowest air fare between two cities (→ Reference) - Deciding syntactic validity of C++ programs (→ Reference)